-POWER VS. THROUGHPUT RATE
+POWER vs. THROUGHPUT RATE

-A big advantage of powering the ADC down after a conversion is that the power consumption of the part is significantly reduced at lower throughput rates.
-When using the different power modes, the AD7933/AD7934 are only powered up for the duration of the conversion.
+A considerable advantage of powering the ADC down after a conversion is that the power consumption of the part is significantly reduced at lower throughput rates.
+When using the different power modes, the AD7938-6 is only powered up for the duration of the conversion.
 Therefore, the average power consumption per cycle is significantly reduced.
-Figure 40 shows a plot of the power vs. the throughput rate when operating in autostandby mode for both $V{\rm DD} = 5~V$ and 3 V. For example, if the maximum CLKIN frequency of 25.5 MHz is used to minimize the conversion time, this accounts for only 0.525 μ s of the overall cycle time while the AD7933/AD7934 remains in standby mode for the remainder of the cycle.
-If the devices run at a throughput rate of 10 kSPS, for example, then the overall cycle time would be 100 μ s.
+Figure 41 shows a plot of the power vs. the throughput rate when operating in autostandby mode for both $V{DD} = 5$ V and 3 V.

+For example, if the device runs at a throughput rate of 10 kSPS, then the overall cycle time would be 100 $\mu$ s.
+If the maximum CLKIN frequency of 10 MHz is used, the conversion time accounts for only 1.315 $\mu$ s of the overall cycle time while the AD7938-6 remains in standby mode for the remainder of the cycle.

-Figure 41 shows a plot of the power vs. the throughput rate when operating in normal mode for both $V{\rm DD}=5~V$ and 3 V. In both plots, the figures apply when using the internal reference.
-If an external reference is used, the power-up time reduces to 600 ns; therefore, the AD7933/AD7934 remains in standby for a greater time in every cycle.
-Additionally, the current consumption, when converting, should be lower than the specified maximum of 2.7 mA or 2.0 mA with $V{\rm DD}=5~V$ or 3 V, respectively.
+If an external reference is used, the power-up time reduces to 600 ns; therefore, the AD7938-6 remains in standby for a greater length of time in every cycle.
+Additionally, the current consumption, when converting, would be lower than the specified maximum of 1.5 mA with $V{DD}$ = 5 V, or 1.2 mA with $V{DD}$ = 3 V.